New Online Casinos in Canada 2026 – How to Spot a Safe New Site

 Choose a new casino if:

-• You want to maximise the welcome bonus value and are willing to do the work of verifying licence and terms
+• You want to maximise welcome bonus value and are willing to do the work of verifying the licence and terms yourself

-• You’re in a province (outside Ontario) where offshore access is your primary option anyway
+• You’re in a province outside Ontario and Alberta where offshore access is your primary option anyway

 Stick with an established casino if: